 Aware of their weakness in logic, they are afraid that others will notice this, or even worse, that others will notice that they are wrong and thus make quick judgements about the intelligence of Ti inferior users.
 Thus, these users, especially since their dominant function is the most communicative of functions (Fe), will quickly let you know how angry they are at your criticism of them.
 They are sensitive to criticism and will quickly throw the ball back to you, sometimes with impressive violence.

 This complex of logic can turn into a blessing for some users of inferior Ti.
-Indeed, Ti is their inferior function, and for this reason, some will do everything to make Ti perfectly conscious and thus become a reference in decision making.
-They will surely need time to set up their logic, but it will be perfect and with enough self-confidence, they will take part in saving the world from ignorance.
+Ti is their inferior function, and for this reason, some will do everything to make Ti perfectly conscious and thus a reference in decision-making.
+They will surely need time to set up their logic, but it will be perfect and with enough self-confidence that they will take part in saving the world from ignorance.